FaresAta/Emovoice/README.md

-# Emovoice : facial emotion recognition and NLU
+# Emovoice : Facial emotion recognition and NLU
 this is the implementation for CNN, DeepFace, and the Natural Language Understanding model

 # Requierments